Greg Cox (writer)

 Greg Cox (born 1959) is an American writer of science fiction, including works that are media tie-ins.
 He lives in Oxford, Pennsylvania.

 He has written numerous Star Trek novels, including The Eugenics Wars (Volume One and Two), The Q Continuum, Assignment: Eternity, and The Black Shore.
 His short fiction can be found in such anthologies as Star Trek: Tales of the Dominion War, Star Trek: The Amazing Stories and Star Trek: Enterprise logs.
 His first "Khan" novel, The Eugenics Wars: Volume One, was voted best sci-fi book of the year by the readers of Dreamwatch magazine.
 Cox can be found in a bonus feature on the "Director's Edition" DVD of Star Trek II: The Wrath of Khan.

+Cox has won five Scribe Awards and was voted Grandmaster of the International Association of Media Tie-In Writers in 2018.